ANSSI-FR/IPECC/README.md

 Welcome to the driver test!
 ```

-**NOTE**: although the driver is ready for production use with IPECC, the debug features
+**NOTE1**: although the driver is ready for production use with IPECC, the debug features
 are still a work in progress as we have mainly focused on the core functionalities.
 More specifically, breakpoints and IP internal memory dumping as well
 as TRNG debugging are not fully implemented nor tested: this will be integrated in future
 updates.

+**NOTE2**: the driver has been fully tested in 32-bit mode with a 32-bit IP on Zynq 32-bit
+platforms.
+Other modes (in the matrix of 32-bit or 64-bit software with 32-bit or 64-bit IP)
+are a work in progress: although the software and hardware are ready to be compiled in each mode, some
+dependencies with the AXI interface bus width must be taken into consideration (this is related to how
+the bus controller splits memory accesses).
+The IPECC repository will be updated when all the test cases
+are covered and validated.

 ### The IPECC integration with libecc